Who Wants to be a Washington Millionaire?

 Us commoners call this a “loophole.”

-But this one gets even more alarming when looking closer.
+But this new one gets even more alarming when looking closer.

-Washington residents: they knew you had voted down income taxes 11 times so here’s the end around.
-It’s the perfect play to call in the waning minutes of the tax revenue Super Bowl.
+Washington residents: they knew you had voted down income taxes 11 times so here’s the end around that will rely on you being resourceful.
+It’s the perfect play to call in the waning minutes of the tax revenue Super Bowl with little time on the clock.
 It’s your government’s Philly special, and you’re the Patriots.

 The crazy thing?
 It’s not like Washington hasn’t been increasing revenue for their government to spend.
 We’re not even one year removed from Washington’s largest tax increase in State History, estimated to capture $12.5 billion over 4 years ($4,000 per house hold if you calculate the average), one that raises taxes through property tax, gas, new business tax, an expansion in sales tax, an increase in the death tax and higher capital gains taxes.